thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 ---
 layout: post
-title:  "An interactive introduction to programming with the world's nicest language"
+title:  "An interactive introduction to programming with one of the world's best languages"
 date:   2017-12-11 22:44:00 -0600
 categories:
 ---